balfieri/aws/README.md

 create_inst -type t2.medium -image ami-009d6802948d06e52 -key awsLASTNAMEkey
 </pre>

-<p>Sanity check:</p>
+<p>Sanity check to get your i-nnn instance id:</p>
 <pre>
-owner_insts                             # will return your i-nnn instance id
+owner_insts
 </pre>

 <h4>Create Your Default master_inst Script</h4>

 <p>
-Create a "master_inst" executable(!) script in a directory that is on your PATH (this dir is fine!) and have it contain this code:</p>
+Create a "master_inst" script in a directory that is on your PATH and have it contain this code where i-nnn is your instance id:</p>

 <pre>
 #/bin/bash
-echo -n "i-nnn";                        # your i-nnn id returned by owner-insts
+echo -n "i-nnn";
 </pre>

 <p>